Max-7777/double-decryptable-ciphers/README.md

 <br>

-Which doesn't really make any sense.
-In reality you must decrypt the sentence once more in order to reach the final secret message!
+But it doesn't really make any sense.
+You actually have to decrypt the sentence once more in order to reach the final secret message!
 Which once again is:

 <br>